Royal Maundy: Queen Elizabeth II's reign

 An order of service and set of Maundy purses as given to a male recipient for the 1974 Maundy at Salisbury Cathedral.
 All male participants from 1936 to 1979 received (from left) a white purse with green strings in the first distribution, containing the clothing allowance, and in the second distribution a red purse with white strings containing the allowances in lieu of provisions and the monarch's gown, and a white purse with red strings containing the Maundy money.

 Elizabeth II viewed the service as an important part of her devotional life.
 It was the only occasion on which she visited others to make awards, as recipients of honours usually came to her.
 According to Ronald Allison and Sarah Riddell in their Royal Encyclopedia, the service "has become the occasion of a royal pilgrimage to different parts of the country".
 Elizabeth directed that the service not be held in London more often than once in ten years.
 Westminster Abbey was the site of the 2001 Royal Maundy, and again in 2011.
 The 2011 service was billed as the first ever televised, but in fact the 1979, 1982 and 1986 services were televised on BBC1.

 The ceremony has only been held outside England twice: in 1982, at St Davids Cathedral in Wales, and 2008, at St Patrick's Cathedral in Northern Ireland.
 With the 2017 service at Leicester Cathedral, every Anglican cathedral in England has hosted the Royal Maundy, and all did so with Elizabeth in attendance.

 The 2020 and 2021 services were cancelled due to the COVID-19 pandemic; the gifts to the chosen recipients were sent by post, after the coins were blessed at the Chapel Royal.

+King Charles III's reign

+Charles III's first Maundy service as king took place at York Minster on 6 April 2023, accompanied by Queen Camilla.
+After the announcement in February 2024 that the King was stepping back from royal duties following a diagnosis of cancer, Queen Camilla deputised for her husband at the 2024 service at Worcester Cathedral, with the King sending an audio message to the Maundy recipients expressing his "great sadness" at his absence.